 Our Mirage IV is number 26, it has received the AY code.
 It was delivered to the Air Force on June 2, 1965 and entered service with the 1/93 Guyenne Bomber Squadron three months later.
 He then served in all bomber squadrons equipped with Mirage IV.
 At the end of March 1984, it entered into major maintenance and came out in early August 1985 after being converted into a Mirage IVP.
 He then served almost exclusively in EB 1/91 Gascogne on the base of Mont-de-Marsan but ended his career in EB 2/91 Brittany.
 He was retired on July 9, 1997, when he had 7,786 flight hours.

 We went to dismantle it in July 2018 on the base of Châteaudun.
-It is currently waiting for a run, which should happen in a few weeks.

 The video of the salvage